aws/aws-pdk/docs/content/contributing/index.md

 Contains configurations for each project within this monorepo.

+!!!info
-**_As a rule of thumb, every package in the monorepo should correspond to a file in this directory._**
+    As a rule of thumb, every package in the monorepo should correspond to a file in this directory.

 ### **packages**